 Our Church Family

 We are a fellowship of Christians committed to loving God and growing into His glory.
-Our mission is to be united in faith by the word of God; to be a joy-filled congregation, called by Christ to heal a broken world.

 OUR CORE BELIEFS: